 You will continue to take your Anti-seizure medication as prescribed by your Doctor.
 You will follow up with your neurology team who will manage your VNS settings.
-You will have appointments regularly to 'ramp up' your VNS settings to a level where it is helping to stop, shorten or reduce the severity of your seizures.
-Each person's response is unique, however it may be up to a year before you notice any change in your seizures.
+You will have regular appointments to adjust and manage your VNS settings to a tolerable level where it is hoped the treatment may stop, shorten or reduce the severity of your seizures.
+Each person's response is unique.

-VNS therapy may cause side effects during the time that the nerve is being stimulated.
+- Possible Side Effects: VNS therapy may cause side effects during the time that the nerve is being stimulated.
 Side effects usually reduce over time or with adjustments to your VNS setting.
-Some common side effects are – hoarseness, coughing.
+Some common side effects are – hoarseness, coughing on stimulation.

-If you have no response to VNS your Neurologist may consider having the device switched off or removed.
-If you have your VNS removed, the leads are usually left in place; this may cause problems if you need MRI imaging at a later stage.
+- No Response to VNS therapy: It is rare to not have any response to your VNS, but if this is the case, your Neurologist may consider having the device switched off.
+If you choose to have your VNS removed, the leads are usually left in place; this may cause problems if you need MRI imaging at a later stage.
 It is usually recommended to leave the device in place, switched off.
-If VNS therapy has no effect on your seizures, it may have other positive effects, such as improved mood, alertness and wellbeing
+If VNS therapy has no effect on your seizures, it may have other positive effects, such as improved mood, alertness and wellbeing.